Toward a Holistic Evaluation of Robustness in CLIP Models: Impact of Training and Inference Strategy on Model Robustness

-In Fig.~\ref{fig:peft}, we show the performance of these fine-tuned models across three metrics: visual factor robustness, OOD detection, and calibration.
-The results reveal mixed outcomes across different fine-tuning methods.
-For visual factor robustness, CoOp preserves the properties of zero-shot CLIP models, aligning with the observation that test-time prompts have little impact on visual factor robustness.
-On the other hand, FLYP and Tip-Adapter improve CLIP’s robustness against the \textit{Pattern} factor but reduce robustness against \textit{Larger} visual changes.
-In terms of OOD detection, all three methods—CoOp, Tip-Adapter, and FLYP—enhance both classification accuracy and OOD detection performance.
-However, when it comes to predictive uncertainty, FLYP degrades CLIP’s calibration, while CoOp and Tip-Adapter maintain their well-calibrated properties.
+\wj{In Fig.~\ref{fig:peft}, we present the performance of fine-tuned CLIP models across visual factor robustness, OOD detection, and calibration.
+The results reveal mixed effects across different tuning methods.
+For visual factor robustness, CoOp and PromptSRC preserve the properties of zero-shot CLIP, aligning with prior findings that test-time prompts have limited influence on robustness.
+FLYP and Tip-Adapter improve robustness against the \textit{Pattern} factor but reduce it under \textit{Larger} visual changes.
+LP-FT maintains robustness across several factors, while WiSE-FT slightly weakens it on \textit{Larger}.
+On OOD detection, most methods---including FLYP, LP-FT, WiSE-FT, and PromptSRC---enhances both accuracy and detection performance, with LP-FT showing strong generalization as their models lie above the zero-shot CLIP-WIT trend.
+For calibration, FLYP increases calibration error, while CoOp, Tip-Adapter, and PromptSRC maintain well-calibrated predictions.
+LP-FT and WiSE-FT increase error slightly before temperature scaling but recover calibration performance afterward, outperforming FLYP in uncertainty estimation. }

 These findings suggest that while fine-tuning can improve certain aspects of CLIP’s performance, achieving a balance between classification accuracy, OOD detection, and predictive uncertainty remains a challenge, highlighting the need for further research into fine-tuning strategies that can address all of these objectives.